Ada-Developers-Academy/ada-precourse-v2/00-preparing-for-ada/00-starter.md

 Welcome to this the Ada Course.
 This course, through the "Learn" Learning Management System is a major tool we will use in your education at Ada.
 The first units are Pre-Ada units you will need to complete **prior to starting at Ada**.

 The purpose of the Pre-Ada unit is to keep you coding (and talking about code) between admissions and the first day of class.
-You should understand the topics covered in the precourse and Build curriculum and practice this understanding with the assignments provided.
+You should understand the topics covered in the precourse and [Build curriculum](http://ada-developers-academy.github.io/ada-build/) and practice this understanding with the assignments provided.
 Take this opportunity to meet and study with peers in your cohort.
 You will have been invited to the Cohort Slack, and we will set up a channel to discuss the course and coding challenges.  **Take advantage of it.**

-All admitted students are expected to be well-versed with the concepts covered Ada Build curriculum on the first day of their cohort.
+All admitted students are expected to be well-versed with the concepts covered [Ada Build curriculum](http://ada-developers-academy.github.io/ada-build/) on the first day of their cohort.
 This includes conditional flows, loops, functions, lists, dictionaries and Python basics.
 As such, you are expected to complete all exercises in the Precourse.

 As you complete each assignment you will recieve feedback, some of which is automated and others are not.
-This is only our second time using the Learn platform from [Galvanize](https://www.galvanize.com/), and as such there will be bumps in the process.  **Please be patient with bugs and let us know on Slack, so we can fix them.**
+We are relatively new to using the Learn platform from [Galvanize](https://www.galvanize.com/), and as such there will be bumps in the process.  **Please be patient with bugs and let us know on Slack, so we can fix them.**

 Some exercises here are multiple choice, some ask you to write code into a coding window, while others ask you to submit a link to your solution.
 Many of the exercises here have tests to automatically tell you if you solved it or not.
 Others require an instructor to review your code.
 Be patient and we will try to deliver feedback as promptly as possible.